Common name: Blue Heliotrope

 Leaves oblanceolate to lanceolate, 2–8 cm long, 5–15 mm wide, obtuse to acute, margins undulate, lamina finely hairy with short glandular hairs and longer simple hairs; subsessile.

 Flowers in long branched scorpioid cymes; bracts absent.
 Sepals to 3.5 mm long, acute.
 Corolla 3–3.5 mm long, purple or lilac with a yellow throat; lobes about as long as the tube.
 Anthers acuminate, tips free.
 Style very short; stigma broad, pubescent.
 Mericarps 2, glabrous, succulent at first, becoming wrinkled at maturity.

-Distribution and occurrence: Widespread weed, commonly found on roadsides.
-Native of S Amer.
+Distribution and occurrence: widespread weed, commonly found on roadsides.
+Native of S America.

 NSW subdivisions: *NC, *CC, *SC, *NT, *CT, *NWS, *CWS, *SWS, *NWP, *NFWP